-Accordingly, the MS degree in Global Health and Bioethics will integrate research, community issues and public health in a manner that will transform the way healthcare services are offered and viewed by the South Florida/Florida community and its leaders.
-The curriculum is focused on traditional missions like research but also emphasizes social missions and public benefits through community involvement, local medicine, social consciousness and local cultural issues.
-Such efforts could go far toward making healthcare services more affordable and accessible.
-This degree program thus exemplifies one new, innovative curriculum that has an explicit social mission aimed at improving the quality of life of local and global families and communities.
+Accordingly, the MD/MS dual degree in Global Health and Bioethics will integrate research, community issues and public health in a manner that will transform the way healthcare is practiced and viewed by the South Florida/Florida community and its leaders.
+The curriculum is focused on traditional missions like research and teaching medical students diagnostic skills but also emphasizes social missions and public benefits through community involvement, local medicine, social consciousness and local cultural issues.
+Such efforts could go far toward making healthcare more affordable and accessible.
+This combined degree program thus exemplifies one new, innovative curricula that has an explicit social mission aimed at improving the quality of life of local and global families and communities.
 With students engaged in the local communities, they will help our most vulnerable families, those who often count on the government for medical support.
-Students are also partnering with families to increase preventive care, reduce emergency room visits and improve health literacy, thus addressing the healthcare crisis in the state and nation at its most foundational level.
+Students are also partnering with families to administer and increase preventive care, reduce emergency room visits and improve health literacy, thus addressing the healthcare crisis in the state and nation at its most foundational level.